gazebosim/docs/citadel/Manipulating_models.md

 This tutorial will walk you through using various plugins to assist model and scene manipulation in the Ignition GUI.

 The Transform Control plugin is a combination of keybindings and transform control options: selection, translation, rotation and custom snap values.
-This chart of [Ignition's keyboard shortcuts](/citadel/hotkeys) may be helpful for this tutorial.
+This chart of [Ignition's keyboard shortcuts](/docs/citadel/hotkeys) may be helpful for this tutorial.

-The Component Inspector plugin displays a variety of of object attributes.

 The View Angle plugin allows you to quickly and easily adjust the direction from which your scene faces an entity in the simulation.

+The Component Inspector plugin displays a variety of object attributes.

 The Align Tool aligns entities with the center/origin of other entities.